 - 1. Data Volume refers to the vast amounts of data generated every second, from all the millions of mobile devices in use these days.
 All those emails, twitter messages, photos, video clips, sensor data and more that we produce are data that are most valuable to many companies.

-- Velocity refers to the speed at which new data is generated, and the speed in which it can be shifted from one place to another so as to increase profitability.
+- 2. Data Velocity refers to the speed at which new data is generated, and the speed in which it can be shifted from one place to another so as to increase profitability.

-- Variety is something all of you can relate to.
+- 3. Data Variety is what we all can relate to.
 Data, for most organizations, meant databases and excel sheets, in the past.
 However, today data means a lot more.
-Eighty percent of the world’s data is unstructured- think of the photo updates, videos, and twitter updates.
+Eighty percent of the world’s data is unstructured, think of the photos, videos, and twitter updates you make.

-- Value is another V to take into account when looking at Big Data.
+- 5. Data Value is the true worth of your data.
 You gather a lot of data and decide to work on it.
 All well and good.
 But what value does the data add to your company?
 What benefit do you get out of investing in data is what is important?

 So, in case you are taken in by the buzz of big data and data-science, I suggest you look at the five resources listed below.

-- Data Science Specialization by Johns Hopkins University– This Specialization covers the concepts and tools you’ll need throughout the entire data path, right from asking the right set of questions to making inferences as well as publishing results in a format that is simple and yet powerful.
+c.
+Data Science Specializatin by Johns Hopkins University– This Specialization covers the concepts and tools you’ll need throughout the entire data path, right from asking the right set of questions to making inferences as well as publishing results in a format that is simple and yet powerful.